aaschwanden/UAFletter/README.md

 The classes are based on the [ETHbrief package](http://www.sg.ethz.ch/downloads/LaTeX).

 `EXAMPLE.sty` provides an example style file for these classes and is where your personal information gets stored.
-You should coppy it to `YOURNAME.sty` and edit it to reflect your details (e.g. address, phone number).
+You should copy it to `YOURNAME.sty` and edit it to reflect your details (e.g. address, phone number).

 To invoke the GI letter: